The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Implications for Quantum Cosmology

-Consequently, the states $\psi_E(\nu) = \psi_E(\theta\cdot n) = \Psi_E(n)$ are eigenstates of the Hamiltonian \eqref{Htrueaction} with eigenvalue $E$.
-Consider now two quantum representations resulting from quantising the classical theories associated with two distinct values of $V_o$, say $V_o^{(1)}$ and $V_o^{(2)}$, respectively.
+Consequently, the states $\psi_E(\nu) = \psi_E(\theta\cdot n) = \Psi_E(n)$ are eigenstates of the Hamiltonian \eqref{Htrueaction} with eigenvalue $E$.~As shown in \cite{Martin-BenitoFurtherImprovementsIn}, the operator \eqref{eq:MMOHtrue} is essentially self-adjoint with absolutely continuous, non-degenerate spectrum equal to the real line.~The explicit expression of the corresponding eigenfunctions can be found in \cite{Martin-BenitoFurtherImprovementsIn,AshtekarCastinglqcinthe} but is not relevant for the considerations that follow.~Consider now two quantum representations resulting from quantising the classical theories associated with two distinct values of $V_o$, say $V_o^{(1)}$ and $V_o^{(2)}$, respectively.
 In both representations one could find the eigenstates of the corresponding Hamiltonian according to the same identification \eqref{eigenstatesHtrue} ($V_o$ and thus $\theta$ are different).
 It follows that in both quantum representations one finds the same spectrum for $\hat{H}_{true}$ and, recalling Eq. \eqref{eq:defalphatheta}, the eigenstates can be related by

 where the super-scripts ${(1)}$ and $(2)$ denote the eigenstates in the corresponding $V_o$-quantum theory.
-Let us stress that a priori the carrier Hilbert spaces for the different quantum representations are \textit{different} and it is only due to the simplicity of the model under consideration that they can be easily identified as above.
-This further identification of eigenstates allows to define a well-defined transformation behaviour of the Hamiltonian operator according to
+Let us stress that a priori the carrier Hilbert spaces for the different quantum representations are \textit{different} and it is only due to the simplicity of the model under consideration that they can be easily identified as above.~As anticipated above, it is a priori not necessary to identify the states in the different quantum theories as in \eqref{eq:eigenstatesmapping} and, depending on the aims and/or the physical situation to be described, one could in principle find different arguments leading to a different identification.~Here, the relation \eqref{eq:eigenstatesmapping} is to ensure the dynamics to be the same in the two quantum theories, similar to the classical case.
+To see this, we note that the above identification of eigenstates allows to define a well-defined transformation behaviour of the Hamiltonian operator according to \begin{widetext}